China lobbies hard ahead of Manila's South China Sea arbitration case

 Tribunal statements and the rules of the case reviewed by Reuters confirm that China can communicate with the tribunal via its ambassador to The Hague, while the court also updates China on procedural moves and opportunities for submissions.

-Despite the exchanges, China still planned to reject any decision that favored Manila, the sources said.
+Despite the exchanges, China still planned to reject any decision that favoured Manila, the sources said.

 Chinese Foreign Ministry spokeswoman Hua Chunying told a regular briefing on Thursday that the "unilateral" arbitration was "a political provocation in the guise of law that seeks to deny China's national sovereignty in the South China Sea".